dbarbella/analogy/2018/readme.md

 In the folder 2018.
 Run the file: parser.py.
 This file has not yet been commented on.
 The file for now will print out the sentence, the base, and the target and the running time.
 The sample data is taken from sampleTraining.csv.
 There are only some samples as I am developing the algorithm.
+To modify the batch, refer to variable lower_tie and upper_tie.
+The lower end min is 1 and the upper end maximum is 157